symphonyrm/lookml-gen/README.rst

 Features
 --------

-* Generate LookML views programmatically
+* Generate LookML views and models programmatically
 * Include dimensions, dimension groups, filters, and measures in your views
+* Include connections, include statements, and explores in your models
 * Support Persistent Derived Tables (PDTs)
 * Write output to files or StringIO buffers